TF-Coder: Program Synthesis for Tensor Manipulations: Introduction

 It is important to consider the size of the program space for this domain.
 Out of several hundreds of TensorFlow operations, our work supports 134 different operations, most of which take multiple arguments.
 Tensor manipulation problems typically involve multiple input tensors and a variety of constants as well, such as axis dimensions, tensor shapes, and tensor data types like \code{tf.int32}.
 Furthermore, most operations impose detailed constraints on their arguments (which cannot be formalized in SMT theories, or would require expensive non-linear reasoning).
 Difficult problems in this domain involve a composition of four or five different operations and expression trees of 10 or more nodes, with little room for error as shapes and data types must be compatible throughout.
 What synthesis techniques might we expect to handle this enormous program space?

 A major contribution of this work is demonstrating that a highly optimized enumerative search strategy \emph{does} scale to solve real-world tensor manipulation problems within seconds, despite the incredible difficulty of the domain.
-In fact, we show that \tool\ achieves superhuman performance on a range of real problems from StackOverflow.
+In fact, we show that \tool\ finds solutions to problems from StackOverflow that human programmers struggle to solve.
 Even to us, the authors of this work, the success of enumerative search is unexpected and impressive considering its conceptual simplicity and exponential runtime.
 To dig deeper into this discovery, we discuss why the techniques in \tool\ are particularly effective for synthesizing programs in the domain of tensor manipulation.

 We evaluate \tool\ on 70 real-world tensor transformation tasks from StackOverflow and from an industrial setting. \tool\ can successfully synthesize solutions to 63 tasks in 17 seconds on average, while \textsc{Transit} only solves 39 tasks.
-Moreover, our framework for incorporating multiple trained models leads to significantly faster synthesis times (35.4\% faster on average) compared to not using the models.
-We also observed that \tool\ often produces solutions that are simpler and more elegant than those written by TensorFlow experts (including the authors of this paper).
+Moreover, our framework for incorporating multiple trained models leads to significantly faster synthesis times (1.78$\times$ average speedup) compared to not using the models.
+We also observed that \tool\ sometimes produces solutions that are simpler and more elegant than those written by experienced TensorFlow users (including the authors of this paper).

-This paper makes the following key contributions: \begin{enumerate} \item We introduce \tool, the first programming by example system for synthesizing tensor manipulations in TensorFlow from input/output examples. \item We present a weighted enumerative search algorithm that uses a novel two-stage filtering approach to efficiently enforce arbitrary preconditions required by the operations. \item We demonstrate a framework in which multiple independent machine learning models, trained to predict useful TensorFlow operations for a given problem, are combined to guide the weighted enumerative search. \item We evaluate \tool\ on real-world tasks taken from StackOverflow and an industrial setting, showing that \tool\ outperforms prior synthesis techniques and even professional programmers. \end{enumerate}
+This paper makes the following key contributions: \begin{enumerate} \item We introduce \tool, the first programming by example system for synthesizing tensor manipulations in TensorFlow from input/output examples. \item We present a weighted enumerative search algorithm that uses a novel two-stage filtering approach to efficiently enforce arbitrary preconditions required by the operations. \item We demonstrate a framework in which multiple independent machine learning models, trained to predict useful TensorFlow operations for a given problem, are combined to guide the weighted enumerative search. \item Most importantly, we show that \tool\ outperforms prior synthesis techniques and solves tricky real-world tasks that experienced TensorFlow programmers struggle to solve, despite using an enumerative search in an exponential space. \end{enumerate}